Pierre Gaspard (mountaineer): Biography

 Less than four weeks later (16 August 1877), climbing with Gaspard's son (Pierre Gaspard fils), they conquered the last of the great, difficult, and yet unclimbed peaks of the Alps - the Grand Pic de la Meije (3983 m).
 On 4 August 1877, Boileau de Castelnau and Gaspard tried a new ascent of the Meije by the south side, a route attempted the previous year by Henry Duhamel.
 With difficulty and thanks to Gaspard's audacity, they came to the end of the wall that Duhamel thought impassable, both climbing with bare feet.
 Forced to abandon it due to lack of time, they left a fixed rope in place.
 On August 16, Boileau de Castelnau, Gaspard and his son reached the top, not without difficulty: the Meije was defeated.
 The descent was even more challenging than the ascent, and they were obliged to bivouac on the night of August 16 on an uncomfortable ledge, but managed to return to La Grave the following day.

 Gaspard immediately became famous, and was therefore very much in demand to the extent that it was necessary to retain him in advance.
 In the following years he devoted himself mainly to the guiding profession, guiding more than thirty of the first parties to climb the Écrins mountains.
 Of the first ten parties to climb La Meije, he led six.
 With Duhamel, besides the ascent of Pic Gaspard in 1878, he opened in 1880 a route on the south face of the Barre des Écrins from La Bérarde and the following year a new route on the southeast side of the Aiguille du Plat de la Selle.
 In 1885 Gaspard opened a new route to the Meije by the edge of the Brêche.
 Popularly known as "père Gaspard", he remained a mountain guide until an advanced age, guiding a party to La Meije at the age of 76.
 He guided his last party at the age of 80.
 He died a few months later.
 He was buried in the small cemetery in his native village, surrounded by mountains.

 In his own lifetime Pierre Gaspard was called "King of the Alps".
-Quiet, even phlegmatic, he was a good rope partner and camping companion: he could discuss any topic, and his wit and sophisticated sense of humor have passed into legend.
 He left 15 children, including six sons (Maximin, Pierre, Casimir, Joseph, Alexandre, Devouassoud), who were also mountain guides.